Electricity meter: Tampering and security

 The owner of the meter normally secures the meter against tampering.
 Revenue meters' mechanisms and connections are sealed.
 Meters may also measure VAR-hours (the reflected load), neutral and DC currents (elevated by most electrical tampering), ambient magnetic fields, etc. Even simple mechanical meters can have mechanical flags that are dropped by magnetic tampering or large DC currents.

 Newer computerised meters usually have counter-measures against tampering.
 AMR (Automated Meter Reading) meters often have sensors that can report opening of the meter cover, magnetic anomalies, extra clock setting, glued buttons, inverted installation, reversed or switched phases etc.

 Some tampers bypass the meter, wholly or in part.
 Safe tampers of this type normally increase the neutral current at the meter.
 Most split-phase residential meters in the United States are unable to detect neutral currents.
 However, modern tamper-resistant meters can detect and bill it at standard rates.

 Disconnecting a meter's neutral connector is unsafe because shorts can then pass through people or equipment rather than a metallic ground to the generator or earth.

 A phantom loop connection via an earth ground is often much higher resistance than the metallic neutral connector.
 Even if an earth ground is safe, metering at the substation can alert the operator to tampering.
 Substations, inter-ties, and transformers normally have a high-accuracy meter for the area served.
 Power companies normally investigate discrepancies between the total billed and the total generated, in order to find and fix power distribution problems.
 These investigations are an effective method to discover tampering.

 Power thefts in the United States are often connected with indoor marijuana grow operations.
 Narcotics detectives associate abnormally high power usage with the lighting such operations require.
 Indoor marijuana growers aware of this are particularly motivated to steal electricity simply to conceal their usage of it.

+Global standards for Electricity Metering

+Electricity meters are governed by various standards worldwide to ensure accuracy, reliability, and interoperability.
+These standards vary by region and are often based on national or international regulations.
+Below are the key standards used in different regions.